About Us

 William Dobson & Niamh Fleming-Farrell, Aaliya's Books owners, September 2016

 We founded Aaliya's Books in 2016 after we found ourselves, happily intoxicated, discussing Lebanese writer Rabih Alameddine's novel An Unnecessary Woman on a balcony at a Burns Night party.
 In the novel, the main character is 72-year-old Aaliya, who, when the narrative begins, has just accidentally dyed her hair blue (possibly as a result of diminished concentration due to the two glasses of wine she's downed).
 Aaliya, we learn as the novel progresses, has spent most of her life running a bookshop in Beirut while quietly translating great works of literature into Arabic, and much less quietly being driven demented by her gossipy neighbours and her 90-something-year-old mother.
 Aaliya is tough, sharp witted and deeply, deliciously, and occasionally quite pompously, literary.
 Midway through talking about her that night one of us said to the other, "Wouldn't it be fun to have a bookshop in Beirut."
-Over lunch a few days later we pledged to not only talk about it, but to actually do it.
+Over lunch a few days later we pledged to not only talk about it, but actually do it.
 And when we opened Aaliya's Books eight months later, only one name felt right to put above the door.